slead/Process_DEMs/readme.md

 step = 0.2  # interval between contours, in metres
 ```

+## 5. Generate the flood polygons

-Run the script, which will generate one featureclass for each elevation contour.
+Run the script `createFloodPolygons.py` which will generate one featureclass for each elevation contour.

 ## 6. Create layers in ArcGIS Pro